 Including the murders of his wife and mother, whom he killed earlier that day, the death toll stands at 16.

-Husband and wife Syed Rizwan Farook, 28, and Tashfeen Malik, 27, dressed in tactical gear and armed themselves with assault rifles and pistols when they entered a mandatory Christmas party at the social services center, where Syed worked, and fatally shot his unarmed colleagues and left at least 17 others injured.
+Husband and wife Syed Rizwan Farook, 28, and Tashfeen Malik, 27, dressed in tactical gear and armed themselves with assault rifles and pistols when they entered a mandatory Christmas party at a social services center where Syed worked, fatally shot 14 of his unarmed colleagues and left at least 17 others injured.

-On the day of the attack, FBI agents later confirmed, the couple had researched ISIS leader Abu Bakr al-Baghdadi online.
+On the day of the attack, FBI agents later confirmed, the couple researched ISIS leader Abu Bakr al-Baghdadi online.

-Patrick Henry Sherrill, 44, was a part-time postman who returned to his office a day after receiving a “poor performance” review.
-Armed with three handguns, Sherrill entered the federal building through the back and shot anyone in sight.
+Patrick Henry Sherrill, 44, was a part-time postman who returned to his office a day after receiving a poor performance review.
+Armed with three handguns, he entered the federal building through the back and shot anyone in sight.
 He murdered 14 fellow postal workers 10 minutes before fatally shooting himself in the head.
 Authorities later determined Sherrill was angry that he might lose his job.